North Pole falls to Soldotna in state semifinal, 34-20

 Soldotna salted the game away on its next possession, highlighted by a 52-yard run by Zeke Miller to the North Pole 4.
 Buckbee carried the ball over for his third TD run of the night to make it 27-6.

-The Patriots again countered with a scoring drive, this time Skipps taking the ball in from a yard out with 1:36 to play.
+The Patriots — who also lost a 73-20 state semifinal to Soldotna last year — again countered with a scoring drive, this time Skipps taking the ball in from a yard out with 1:36 to play.
 Another failed PAT left it at 27-12 as the fourth quarter began.

+“This is the last game for our kids, and nobody wants to go out getting blown out,” Hollett said.
+“We came down here last year and just got outclassed all day.
+Our senior group, they’re good.
+They have a lot of pride and the kids around them wanted to send them out a better way.”

 Ball control was key for Soldotna in the fourth period, making the most of 4- and 5-yard gains on the ground to drain the clock.
 By the time Cole Radeck crossed the goal line on a 4-yard carry, there was just 4:40 to play with the Stars up 34-12.